You can designate your gift in Memory of a loved one or in Honor of a special occasion may be given directly online or mailed to:

-An in memorial gift is a special way to honour someone who is no longer with us, while at the same time helping others.
+An in-memory gift is a special way to honour someone who is no longer with us, while at the same time helping others.
 It is a positive way to make the memory of a friend or a loved one last and let family members know that they are in your thoughts.

 Making an in Memorial donation takes only a few clicks and we can send an e-card on your behalf acknowledging your caring gift.

-It takes only a few clicks and your special ones will receive an-e card acknowledging your special gift to them.
+It takes only a few clicks and your special ones will receive an e-card acknowledging your special gift to them.

 Make a donation on our page, then email and notify us about wanting to send a card.
 Email us at firstname.lastname@example.org.
 You can personalize the message if you wish.
 We will send a card acknowledging your thoughtful donation.
-All e-cards are sent automatically with submission of your donation form.
+All e-cards are sent automatically with the submission of your donation form.
 Print cards take 5-7 business days.